Surplus: Who We Serve

 August 29, 2025

 For over two decades, Chattahoochee Technical College has been an active and proud participant in the DOAS Surplus Property Program.
-The college first learned about the program through a valuable…
+Recently the college utilized the program to acquire a helicopter, which will serve as a hands-on teaching demonstration for Transportation Technology students.

 Surplus Success Story: CFJR Safe Travels CorporationÂ